Usephul

 A path.

 The replacement extension.
-If empty, the extension is removed.
+If null, the extension is removed along with the preceding period (.).

 $suffix : string = ''